 Despite a strong economy, Denmark has not been immune to the international financial crisis and its negative impact on the employment situation.
 Still, there are some areas in which Denmark will continue to rely on international recruitment, not least in regard to high skilled positions.
-The unemployment in Denmark is currently rising in some sectors.
-In May 2009 the unemployment rate had risen to 3,5 pct. of the labor force.
-Denmark is still expected to face demand of foreign labor in more job categories when the market situation is looking more promising in some years.
+Denmark is still expected to face the demand for foreign labor in more job categories when the market situation is looking more promising in some years.

 It is possible to be granted a residence permit for the purpose of seeking work and working in Denmark.
 A residence and work permit under the Green card scheme is issued on the basis of an individual evaluation based on a point system.

 If you are granted a residence permit under the Green card scheme, you do not need to obtain a separate work permit.
 A residence permit under the Green card scheme gives you the right to carry out paid or unpaid work.
 However, a residence permit under the Green card scheme does not give you the right to work as a self-employed person (run your own business).

 Green card scheme is followed by the pointing system, need to score 100 points to qualify for Green Card, based on education, language skills, adaptability.
 You can be granted a first-time residence permit under the Green card scheme for up to two years.
 Before the end of this period, you can apply for an extension of up to three years.

 Your residence permit can be extended if you meet a minimum income requirement: If, in the course of the past 12 months before submitting your application for an extension, you have earned the average salary (of the public and private sector) for new graduates with a Bachelor’s degree.